Woodwork for wellbeing

 ABOUT WOODWORK FOR WELLBEING

-Woodwork for Wellbeing builds strong relationships between men in the Bethnal Green community by working together on creative DIY ventures in a sociable, relaxed environment.
+Woodwork for Wellbeing started as a way to build strong relationships between men in the Bethnal Green community by working together on creative DIY ventures in a sociable, relaxed environment, and we are excited to have expanded this to run a mixed class as well as a men-only class.

 Five reasons to join in: